Overview

 Persons with disabilities and industry representatives work together with the government to develop the standards.

 Under the AODA, the government is responsible for creating accessibility standards that organizations must follow.
-Implementing and enforcing these standards will help us work together to make Ontario more accessible and inclusive by 2025.
+Implementing and enforcing these standards will help us work together to make Ontario more accessible and inclusive.

 Accessibility standards